 Hampden - Sydney College is among your top options if you're planning on studying Economics.
 At Hampden - Sydney College, Economics scholars get the advantage of a very focused program.
 Hampden-Sydney, Virginia is situated in a calm, tranquil, countryside area.

 If you are considering Hampden - Sydney, hit the books.
 The average SAT score of applicants is 1,102.You may want to invest in an ACT preparation class before taking the exam because the usual ACT score is 24.
-Get a better idea of what campus life at Hampden - Sydney is like by viewing some campus videos.
+Videos from Hampden - Sydney could be a good way to explore college.

 It is difficult to beat Colorado College if you want to pursue Economics as a major.
 Economics is a popular choice at Colorado College with over 95 graduates in 2016.
 Located in Colorado Springs, Colorado, this school is a very good choice for students who enjoy the exhilaration of a major city.

 Colorado College does not require first-year students to live on-campus.If you are interested in Economics, you are in excellent company.
 It is the most well liked program at this school.
 Go on a virtual tour for more information on Colorado College.